Creating a docker container

 3. Implement the function to get a response

-Make sure that application inside Docker container has embedded HTTP server that handles requests and the listening port is exposed in Dockerfile.
+Make sure that the application inside the Docker container has an embedded HTTP server that handles requests and the listening port is exposed in the Dockerfile.

 3.1.
 Http request